 My husband and I spent three years trying to have children before we realized that our infertility was insurmountable.
 Yes, we’re Christians – and yes, we believed with all our hearts, minds, and souls that God would give us children!
 In fact, I even believed I had a promise from God.
 I’d read a Psalm that said “God settles the barren woman in her home and makes her the happy mother of children,” a decade before we got married; I really, really believed God intended me to have biological children.

-But alas.
-It wasn’t to be.
-Now, after 11 years of marriage, I have learned how to be happy as a childless woman.
+But it wasn’t to be.
+Now, after 12 years of marriage, I have learned how to be happy even though I’ll be childless forever.
 My happiness doesn’t come from my husband Bruce or from our dogs.
-In fact I’m not even just happy – I’m full of joy, enthusiasm, positive energy, love, and courage!
-My joy comes from acceptance and surrender.
-I don’t believe childless women are any less loving or worthy than women who are mothers, and I don’t believe God reneged on what I thought His promise to me was.
+In fact I’m not even just happy – I’m full of joy, enthusiasm, positive energy, love, and courage.

 I live in acceptance and surrender to His will for my life, and I have never been happier.
 If you’re not ready to surrender your dream of having biological children, you may find How to Pray a Powerful Prayer for Healing helpful.